Bonaventure Enemali

 Bonaventure Enemali (born 21 June 1984), is a Nigerian politician and a former Anambra State Commissioner for Lands, Physical Planning and Rural Development from 3 June 2019 to 17 March 2022, replacing Nnamdi Onukwuba.
 He is the founder of Expression 1 Awka.
 From 2018 to 2019, he served as the Commissioner for Youth Empowerment and Creative Economy.
+He is currently the Assistant Commander General in charge of South East Command of the Nigerian Forest Security Services.

 Early life and education

 Enemali started his primary education in 1990 at Ogbe Primary School Nzam.
 In 1996, he moved to St. Charles College, Onitsha, finishing in 2002.
-In 2003, he preceded to Anambra State University (now, Chukwuemeka Odumegwu Ojukwu University), where he graduated with a degree in business administration.
-In 2014, he received an abridged masters in business administration from Metropolitan School Of Business Management, before preceding to Redeemer's University Nigeria where he received a master's degree in management psychology.
-In 2019, he received the honororary degree of LL.D. from Commonwealth University, London and a master class certificate in business management and leadership from the London Graduate School in October 2019.
+In 2003, he went on to Anambra State University (now, Chukwuemeka Odumegwu Ojukwu University), where he graduated with a degree in business administration.
+In 2014, he received an abridged masters in business administration from Metropolitan School Of Business Management, before going to Redeemer's University Nigeria where he received a master's degree in management psychology.
+In 2019, he received the honorary degree of LL.D. from Commonwealth University, London and a master class certificate in business management and leadership from the London Graduate School in October 2019.
+He started his Doctor of Philosophy (Ph.D.) program in Business Administration with specialty in Human Resources Management at Chukwuemeka Odumegwu Ojukwu University (COOU) in 2022.
 He did his mandatory National Youth Service Corps in Sapele, Delta State, where he received the NYSC Merit Award in 2008, for his work on HIV/AIDS.